What Medicare Supplement Plans Does Humana Offer?

 Overview of Medicare Supplement plans available from Humana

 In all but three states (Wisconsin, Massachusetts, and Minnesota), Medicare Supplement plans are organized into 10 plan types, labeled A through N. Even though Medicare Supplement policies are provided by private insurance companies such as Humana, each plan letter type must offer the same standardized coverage.
-In other words, you’ll get the same benefits for any Plan A, for example offered in your service area, regardless of which insurance company you purchase from (although costs may vary for this coverage).
+In other words, you’ll get the same basic benefits for any Plan A, for example offered in your service area, regardless which insurance company you purchase from (although costs may vary for this coverage).
 Note that some companies may offer additional innovative benefits.

 Medicare Supplement plans – whether offered by Humana or another insurance company – aren’t meant to replace Original Medicare.
 You’ll still get your hospital and medical care through Original Medicare, and you’ll need to remain enrolled in Part A and Part B to be eligible for Medicare Supplement coverage.
 Policyholders are required to pay an additional monthly premium for the Medicare Supplement plan, and benefits are limited to services covered by Medicare.
 For example, Medicare Supplement policies typically do not cover: